kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/add-pokemon.md

 - **The database should return with low latency (< 200ms):**
 ![](../images/add-pokemon-database-test-spec.png)

-And that's all, now you can validate this entire use case.
+Now you can validate this entire use case.

 ### Test Definition